Caching

 InMemoryCacheClient

-An in-memory cache implementation valid for the lifetime of the process:
+An in-memory cache implementation (L1 cache) valid for the lifetime of the process.
+See the In-Memory Implementation Guide for detailed configuration options including memory-based eviction.

 using Foundatio.Caching;